Oneflow-Inc/models/Vision/classification/image/ViT/README.md

 ```

 ## Quick Start
-We provide the following bash file for a quick start
+We provide the following bash files for a quick start
 ### Run Oneflow Eager Training script

 ```bash